First-order perturbation theory of eigenmodes for systems with interfaces

-Equations~(\ref{eq:snn_approx}) and (\ref{eq:first}) may include some second order corrections, both in the permittivity change ($\Delta\heps$ or $\Delta\wP$) and in the deformation depth $h$.
-Important is, however, that \Eqs{eq:snn_approx}{eq:first} correctly describe the first-order effects due to these quantities.
-The change of the normal $\hat{\bf n}(\r)$ when going from $S_V$ to $S_{V_1}$ is also a second-order effect, so one can use a simpler field $\hat{\bf n}_0(\r)$ which is normal only to the basis system, see dashed lines in \Fig{f:sketch}.
+It is important to note that Eqs~(\ref{eq:snn_approx}) and (\ref{eq:first}) contain the exact first-order correction both in terms of the permittivity change ($\Delta\heps$ or $\Delta\wP$) and in the deformation depth $h$.
+They also include higher order corrections which are not exact.
+For simplicity we assumed non-degenerate modes in the above derivation.
+To find the first order correction to degenerate modes, a matrix equation similar to \Eq{eq:rse}, including only degenerate states, will need to be diagonalized.

-The above derivation of \Eq{eq:first} provides a clue for understanding the demonstrated phenomenon that the standard perturbation series \Eq{eq:pert_series} may have a contribution to the RS wave number that is linear in $h$ in all perturbation orders.
-The zeroth-order approximation of the field \Eq{WF} which is the key point of the derivation, is clearly different from the standard expansion \Eq{expansion} used for a single mode.
-In general, the problem with extracting the correct first order from a series like \Eq{eq:pert_series} technically arises from approximating discontinuous functions with continuous ones, and vise versa.
+The above derivation provides a clue for understanding the demonstrated phenomenon that the standard perturbation series \Eq{eq:pert_series} can have contributions to the RS wave number which are linear in $h$ in all perturbation orders.
+The zeroth-order approximation of the field \Eq{WF}, which is the key point of the derivation, is different from the standard expansion \Eq{expansion} used for a single mode.
+The failure to extract the correct first order from a series like \Eq{eq:pert_series} technically arises from approximating discontinuous functions with continuous ones.
+Further illustrations of this fact and a link to the completeness of the basis functions are provided in the SI, \Sec{S-sec:spherical}.